- What does it do?

-Ireland and has the power to make decisions and pass laws in the
+It has the power to make decisions and pass laws in the following areas:

 - agriculture and rural development